Skip to main content

 Private equity investing is not for everyone.
 Our team of advisors will get to know you to determine whether you are a good fit for this product.

-We'll primarily invest in mature businesses across a variety of industries from around the world.
-Unlike venture capital or growth equity, private equity does not primarily invest in relatively young companies.
-Instead, private equity investments are made where the investors believe that they can materially improve the performance of an existing company, often through improvements in operations.
+The fund predominantly invests in mature businesses across a variety of industries from around the world.
+The investments are made where the private equity managers believe that they can materially improve the performance of an existing company, often through improvements in operations.

 It's best to think of this as a long-term investment.
 Therefore, we plan to make redemptions available once per quarter (on the last day of the quarter), with 100 days notice required.
 Clients can collectively withdraw up to 5% of the portfolio value.
 In that event, if total cash redemption requests exceed 5%, we will allow clients to redeem their units for cash on a pro-rata basis.
 Redemptions may be suspended in certain circumstances and may vary depending on the liquidity of the Fund’s portfolio.
 Redemption requests in excess of any cash redemption limit may be satisfied by the issuance of redemption notes, which are non-transferable.